-The superscript reference is a claim that the Giffin opinion stated the rest of the sentence.
-However, "in aggregate" is not a term used by Mr Giffin or the Law Commission.
-It is an addition which claims a higher evidentiary threshold than required.
+The superscript reference in the first sentence is a claim that the Giffin opinion stated the rest of the sentence.
+However, "in aggregate" is not a term used by Mr Giffin or the Law Commission and critically changes the meaning.
+We feel this falls below the standard the beneficiaries should legitimately expect of those in a fiduciary position with the fund, such as the professional advisors.